Evergreen (Soccer Mommy album)

 Evergreen is the fourth studio album by American indie rock singer-songwriter Sophie Allison, known under the moniker Soccer Mommy.
 It was released on October 25, 2024, through Loma Vista Recordings.
 It marks her first album produced by Ben H. Allen.

-Composition

-The album incorporates instruments such as synths, looping stations, flutes, strings, acoustic guitars and programming.
-Allison said of the album's lyrics, "I think it tells a lot about a certain period of time for me.
-Compared to a lot of my other albums, it's less of a story.
-You know, it's less of a, I guess, journey from start to finish and more just kind of a lot of pieces put together."

 Background and recording

-Evergreen was recorded at Maze Studios in Atlanta, Georgia with production handled by Ben H. Allen, known for his work with Deerhunter, Animal Collective and Belle and Sebastian.
 Following a period of "profound and personal loss", Allison was "opting for more organic production" to keep the songs "raw and relatable, unvarnished and honest".
-As a result, the album features some of her "most vulnerable and honest" songwriting to date.
+As a result, the album features some of her "most vulnerable and honest" songwriting to date, according to British music magazine DIY.
+The track "Thinking of You" was composed and arranged within a period of "probably 10 or 15 minutes", according to Allison.
+The opening track "Lost" was the final song written for the album.